6 Ways subdomains impact your SEO performance

 Should you use subdomains for your website?

 Subdomains aren’t useful for every business.
-In reality, you should only be using them to support your main domain website if it’s appropriate.
-For example, if you want to create an ecommerce store or a more detailed resource for one of your best-selling services.
+In reality, you should only be using them to support your main domain website if it’s appropriate; if, for instance, you want to create an e-commerce store or a more detailed resource for one of your best-selling services.

 Creating a subdomain for the purpose of keyword stuffing and rankings could end up doing more damage than good.
 In other words, if the subdomain doesn’t provide genuine value, then don’t create one.

-However, if you do decide to use subdomains for your website, you should see some positive impacts on your SEO performance such as countering negative SEO and improving your keyword rankings.
+However, if you do decide to use subdomains for your website, and you structure them with intent, you may see positive impacts on your SEO performance—from targeting new audiences to improving clarity and user experience.

 Related subjects: